 10

-Luxury Tents (9) Three-Room Family Suite (1)
+Luxury Safari Tents (7) Luxury Family Safari Tents (2) Three-Room Family Suite (1)

-Ranges from All Inclusive Safari Packages to Half Board only.
+Ranges from All Inclusive Safari Packages to Half Board only

 Signature, Andrew Harper